Eric-Chung-0511/Learning-Record/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?logo=github)
 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg?logo=open-source-initiative)](https://opensource.org/licenses/MIT)

 * Welcome to my Learning Record!
 This repository is a personal testament to my journey into the world of Data Science.
-It showcases my dedication to understanding and leveraging data analytics to gain insights and make informed decisions.
+It showcases my dedication to understanding and leveraging data science to gain insights and make informed decisions.

 **[⇧ back to top ⇧](#top)**